sylvainjule/kirby-locator/README.md

 If you are using Nominatim, the field also stores the OpenStreetMap ID under the `osm`  key, which you can also display by adding it to the list.

+If you don't want any information to show up, set it to `false`.

 ```yaml
 mymap:
   type: locator